 RUBRICFOR THE CONTINUOUS INTERNAL EVALUATION (LAB) COMPONENTS MARKS 1.
 QUIZZES: Quizzes will be conducted in online/offline mode.
 TWO QUIZZES will be conducted & Each Quiz will be evaluated for 05 Marks.
 THE SUM OF TWO QUIZZES WILL BE THE FINAL QUIZ MARKS.
 10 2.
 TESTS: Students will be evaluated in test, descriptive questions with different complexity levels (Revised Bloom's Taxonomy Levels: Remembering, Understanding, Applying, Analyzing, Evaluating, and Creating).
 TWO tests will be conducted.
 Each test will be evaluated for 25 Marks, adding upto 50 Marks.
 FINAL TEST MARKS WILL BE REDUCED TO 20 MARKS.
 20 3.
 EXPERIENTIAL LEARNING: Students will be evaluated for their creativity and practical implementation of the problem.
-Case study-based teaching learning (05), Program specific requirements (05), Video based seminar/presentation/demonstration (10).
-Phase 2 will be done in the exhibition mode (Demo/Prototype/any outcome).
-THE SUM OF ALL WILL BE THE FINAL MARKS OF 20.
+Phase I (10) & Phase II (10) ADDING UPTO 20 MARKS.
 20 MAXIMUM MARKS FOR THE CIE THEORY 50

 RUBRIC FOR SEMESTER END EXAMINATION (THEORY)

 Q.NO.
 CONTENTS MARKS

 PART A

 1 Objective type questions covering entire syllabus 10

 PART B (Maximum of TWO Sub-divisions only)

-2 Unit 1 : (Compulsory) 14
+2 Unit 1 : (Compulsory) 12

-3 & 4 Unit 2 : Question 3 or 4 13
+3 & 4 Unit 2: Question 3 or 4 14

-5 & 6 Unit 3: Question 5 or 6 13
+5 & 6 Unit 3: Question 5 or 6 14

 TOTAL 50

-Semester: IV
+S emester: IV

-Bridge Course: MATHEMATICS
+Bridge Cou rse: MATHE MATIC S

-(Mandatory Audit Course)
+(Mandat tory Audit Co urse)

 (Commo on to all Progr rams)

-Course Code : MAT149DT CIE : 50 Marks
+Course Code : MAT149AT CIE : 50 Marks

-Credits: L: T:P Credits: L: T:P : 2:0:0 SEE : NO SEE(AUDIT COURSE)
+Credits: L: T:P : 2:0:0 SEE : NO SEE(AUDIT COURSE)

 Total Hours : 30L